Abu Dhabi real estate market set to shine as demand for villas, apartments will continue to surge

 He said, “with the launch of many new developments along with the expansion of Etihad Rail, the emirate aims to capitalise on this upward trend and produce favourable results in the second half of the year.
 In addition, the higher oil prices will enable the government to diversify its resources.
 This will benefit many sectors across the emirate, including the real estate market.”

 According to prevalent trends, Masdar City, Al Reef, Baniyas, and Al Ghadeer remain the preferred areas for affordable apartments in Abu Dhabi.
-With over AED 1,550 per square foot, Saadiyat Island topped the communities for luxury apartments.
-It was followed by Yas Island and Al Raha Beach with AED 1,270 and AED 1,220, respectively.
+With over Dh1,550 per square foot, Saadiyat Island topped the communities for luxury apartments.
+It was followed by Yas Island and Al Raha Beach with Dh1,270 and Dh1,220, respectively.
 According to the Zoom Property Insights, these communities will continue their upward trajectory during the second half of the year as well.

 For villas, Hydra Village, Al Reef, Khalifa City A, Saadiyat Island, Al Raha Gardens, and Yas Island are expected to remain the preferred choice among buyers during Q2, 2022.